Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 Provide the operator permissions for the pods.

-You can see the name of your project with the
+You can check the name of your project using the oc project

 -